-Kelly Shannon (MFA 2016) presented her MFA thesis exhibition, Apophenia, at the Arts Council Gallery at Tuscaloosa’s Dinah Washington Cultural Arts Center in December.
-Shannon currently teaches design, drawing, and ceramics at Stillman College where she has also taught sculpture and art history.
-Shannon has had solo exhibitions at the Sella-Granata Art Gallery (her MA show, crescente), Harrison Galleries (reticulum, 2014) and at Montevallo University’s Bloch Hall Gallery (in situ, 2010) as well as numerous regional and national group exhibitions.
+Kelly Shannon (MFA 2016) is Visiting Professor at Stillman College where she teaches design, drawing, and ceramics.
+She has also taught sculpture and art history and serves as art education coordinator for Stillman’s art education degree.
+Shannon serves on the board of Tuscaloosa’s Phoenix House.
+She has had solo exhibitions at the Arts Council Gallery at Tuscaloosa’s Dinah Washington Cultural Arts Center (Apophenia), the Sella-Granata Art Gallery (titled crescente), Harrison Galleries (reticulum) and at Montevallo University’s Bloch Hall Gallery (in situ) as well as numerous regional and national group exhibitions.
 Her awards include a UA Graduate Council Fellowship and a UA Research and Travel Grant.
 Shannon graduated cum laude from the University of Montevallo in 2010 with a BFA in sculpture and BS in mathematics.

 Sara Taricco (BA 2016, art history) was accepted to graduate programs in museum/preservation studies at the following schools: Florida State, Clemson, Tulane, and the University of Denver.